By Alex Morgan 1 min read

 Hand Reading and Opponent Profiling

 Understanding typical opponent ranges is vital.
-For example, if an aggressive player raises heavily on the river after a full house scenario, they might be bluffing or have a better hand like quads.
+For example, if an aggressive player raises heavily on the river after a full house scenario, they might be Bluffing or have a better hand like quads.
 Conversely, a passive approach often means weaker hands or missed draws.

 Leveraging Position